Mazen-Ltd/mazen-knowledgebase/docs/client-zone/overdue.md

 ## Service Cancellation

-Our billing cycles are described in the [Payments & Renewal page](/docs/client-zone/payments-renewal)
+Our billing cycles are described in the [Payments & Renewal page](/docs/client-zone/payments-renewal) TLDR; If you do not pay for a service and wait for it to expire, it will be terminated automatically.

-You can cancel your service at any time by logging into the [Client Zone](https://client.mazenhost.com) and navigating to the service you wish to cancel.
+You can also cancel your service at any time by logging into the [Client Zone](https://client.mazenhost.com) and navigating to the service you wish to cancel.
 Then you should use the `Request Cancellation` button to submit a cancellation request.
 <img src={('/img/Request-cancellation.png')} alt="Request Cancellation" height="35%" width="35%" />